xpack-3rd-party/googletest-xpack/README.md

 compiled with GCC, clang and arm-none-eabi-gcc and run natively or via QEMU.

-There are two set of tests, one that runs on every push, with a limited number of tests, and a set that is triggered manually, usually before releases, and runs all tests on all supported platforms.
+There are two sets of tests, one that runs on every push, with a limited number of tests, and a set that is triggered manually, usually before releases, and runs all tests on all supported platforms.